SystemsApproach/ops/preface.rst

 start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
-(And the code for those configuration files is open source, for those that want to pursue the topic in more detail.)
+(And the code for those configuration files is open source, for those who want to pursue the topic in more detail.)

 What do we mean by an edge cloud?
 We're drawing a distinction between clouds run by the hyperscale cloud providers in their massive data centers, which we think of as the core, and those run by enterprises (or managed for them) at the edge.
-The edge is where the real/physical world meets the cloud.
+The edge is where the real, physical world meets the cloud.
 For example, it is the place where data from sensors is likely to be gathered and processed, and where services that need to be close to the end user for reasons of latency or